kobotoolbox/kobo-transfer/README.md

 ## Media attachments

-Media attachments are written to the local `attachments/` and follow the tree structure of:
+Media attachments are written to the local `attachments/` directory and follow the tree structure of:

 ```bash
 {asset_uid}